-What if preventing respiratory illnesses such as COVID-19 and influenza was as easy as a quick spritz of nasal spray every morning?
+What if preventing respiratory illnesses such as COVID-19 and influenza were as easy as a quick spritz of nasal spray every morning?

 "The idea is that the filaments will work like a sponge to absorb the COVID-19 virus and other viruses before they have the chance to bind to cells in our airways.
 Even if the therapeutic can block the virus for an hour or two, that can be helpful when people must be in a public setting," said research team leader Honggang Cui, core researcher at the Institute for NanoBioTechnology and associate professor of chemical and biomolecular engineering at Johns Hopkins Whiting School of Engineering.